cworf/LBA/wp-content/plugins/portfolio-gallery/readme.txt

 *  Front end Bug fixed in Portfolio Gallery.

 = 1.7.7 =
-*  Youtube front end Bug fixed in Portfolio Gallery.
+*  Youtube front end Bug fixed.

 = 1.7.6 =
 *  Bug fixed in Portfolio Gallery.

 = 1.7.5 =
-*  Add new features and Some mirror Bug fixed in Portfolio Gallery.
+*  Add new features and Some mirror Bug fixed.

 = 1.7.4 =
 *  Bug fixed in Portfolio Gallery.